After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

-This is a post mortem of how I built a solution for the senior loneliness crisis and discovered I wasn't going to be the one to solve that problem.
+are After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.
+This is a post-mortem of how I built a solution for the senior loneliness crisis and discovered I wasn't going to be the one to solve that problem.
 Learn from my mistakes, and please don't repeat them.

-10.5 million seniors living alone in big empty houses in the US.
+Here's what got me fired up initially: 10.5 million seniors living alone in big empty houses in the US.
 That's a massive TAM (Total Addressable Market).

-14 Million of young people paying $1,500/month for shoebox apartments with three random roommates who they found on Craigslist who eat their ice cream when they come back drunk from the club.
+14 million young people paying $1,500/month for shoebox apartments with three random roommates they found on Craigslist—roommates who eat their ice cream when they come back drunk from the club.
+Both groups looking to save money.
+Both groups, a little bit lonely.

 It was a win-win.
 It was elegant.
 Beautiful.
 Two problems that perfectly solved each other.